-- All persons and groups must check in with the Assistant Minister upon arrival and leaving.
+- All persons and groups must check in with the Hospitality Manager, Facility Manager or Associate Regional Minister: Outdoor Ministry upon arrival and leaving.
 They will designate which facilities are available, give advice of regulations regarding their use, and provide maintenance services during the rental period.

 - Please do not move furniture or other items in buildings or on grounds.
-If anything is broken or damaged, please inform the Assistant Minister immediately.
+If anything is broken or damaged, please inform the Hospitality Manager or Associate Regional Minister: Outdoor Ministry immediately.

 - No pets allowed when visiting or renting facilities.

 - Vehicles must remain on gravel roads at all times during loading and unloading.
 At no time are vehicles to be parked in areas other than designated parking area.

 - No food or drink (other than water) is allowed in sleeping quarters at any time.

 - Snowmobile and ATV use is prohibited on the property.

 - Waupaca County requires us to recycle.
 All groups will be expected to follow posted recycling guidelines.